HelpMe-Pls/Life-Engineering/Frontend/Frameworks/Next.md

 ### Caching
 - By default, all [`fetch()`](https://nextjs.org/docs/app/building-your-application/data-fetching/caching#fetch) requests are *cached and deduplicated* automatically.
 During server rendering, when Next.js comes across a fetch, it will check the cache to see if the data is already available.
 If it is, it will return the cached data.
 If not, it will fetch and store data for future requests.
 - [Revalidation](https://nextjs.org/docs/app/api-reference/file-conventions/route-segment-config#revalidate) is the process of purging the cache and re-fetching the latest data.
-Useful when your data changes and you want to ensure your application shows the latest version *without having to rebuild* your entire application.
+Useful when your data changes and you want to ensure your application shows the latest version [[Next#ISR (Incremental Static Regeneration) |without having to rebuild]] your entire application.
 There are two types of revalidation in Next.js:
 	- [Background](https://nextjs.org/docs/app/building-your-application/data-fetching/revalidating#background-revalidation): Revalidates the data at a specific time interval.
 	- [On-demand](https://nextjs.org/docs/app/building-your-application/data-fetching/revalidating#on-demand-revalidation): Revalidates the data based on an event such as an update.